-ARTICLE 27.
+ARTICLE 30.
 TERM OF AGREEMENT

-This Agreement will become effective upon ratification by the bargaining unit and County Commission and signature by the Union President and County Manager, or receipt of an impasse arbitration decision, whichever is later, and shall remain in effect until December 31, 2016 with the exception of the Wages article and one (1) non-economic issue, which may be opened for negotiation on the second year of this agreement and the Wages Article which may be reopened no earlier than January 2016.
+This Agreement will become effective upon ratification by the bargaining unit and County Commission and signature by the Union President and County Manager and shall remain in effect until June 30, 2018 with the exception of one (1) non-economic issue, which will be opened for negotiation at the beginning of the second year of this agreement.